Share This

 Learn More About Fall Color Mountain Bike Rides

 Fall in the High Sierra is quite beautiful but that doesn’t mean you shouldn’t be prepared.
 Like all mountainous regions, weather can change fast.
 Reviewing the weather forecast is important, especially when heading into the higher altitude areas like Tioga Pass.
-While you may have a few weeks until the fall “show” begins, get prepared as mother nature WILL deliver some amazing fall color in the High Sierra.
+While you may have a few weeks until the fall “show” begins, get prepared as Mother Nature WILL deliver some amazing fall color in the High Sierra.

 Author: Alex Silgalis